Off-Plan vs Ready Property in Dubai: Full Investment Comparison (2026)

 Payment Structure: The Off-Plan Leverage Mechanism

 Off-plan's payment structure is one of its most misunderstood features.
-Standard plans in 2025 are 60/40 and 70/30 — meaning a buyer pays 60–70% during construction and the remainder at handover.
+Standard plans in 2026 remain largely 60/40 and 70/30 — meaning a buyer pays 60–70% during construction and the remainder at handover.
 In practice, a buyer might commit AED 3 million to a property with AED 1.8 million paid over 3 years and AED 1.2 million due at handover.

 This creates a leverage effect: if the property appreciates from AED 3 million to AED 3.6 million (20%) during construction, the buyer has made AED 600,000 on an investment of AED 1.8 million deployed so far — a 33% return on capital employed at the resale point.
 This is why off-plan flipping — buying, selling before handover at the resale price — works in a rising market.